-(in thousands, except interest rates) September 30, 2015 December 31, 2014 Private placement with a fixed interest rate of 6.84%, due 2015 and 2017 \$100,000 \$100,000 Credit agreement with borrowings outstanding at an end of period interest rate of 2.36% in 2015 and 2.69% in 2014 (including the effect of interest rate hedging transactions, as described below), due in 2020 170,000 172,000 Various notes and mortgages relative to operations principally outside the United States, at an average end of period rate of 5.5% in 2015 and 2014, due in varying amounts through 2021 100 111 Long-term debt 270,100 272,111 Less: current portion (50,016) (50,015) Long-term debt, net of current portion \$220,084 \$222,096
+(in thousands, except interest rates) March 31, 2016 December 31, 2015 Private placement with a fixed interest rate of 6.84%, due 2017 \$50,000 \$50,000 Credit agreement with borrowings outstanding at an end of period interest rate of 2.34% in 2016 and 2.27% in 2015 (including the effect of interest rate hedging transactions, as described below) 205,000 215,000 Various notes and mortgages relative to operations principally outside the United States, at an average end of period rate of 5.5% in 2016 and 2015, due in varying amounts through 2021 92 96 Long-term debt 255,092 265,096 Less: current portion (16) (16) Long-term debt, net of current portion \$255,076 \$265,080

 A note agreement and guaranty ("Prudential Agreement") was originally entered into in October 2005 with the Prudential Insurance Company of America, and certain other purchasers, with interest at 6.84% and a maturity date of October 25, 2017.
-The remaining obligation under the Prudential Agreement of \$100 million has a mandatory payment of \$50 million due on October 25, 2015, and the final payment is due October 25, 2017.
+The remaining obligation under the Prudential Agreement has a final payment of \$50 million due on October 25, 2017.
 At the noteholders' election, certain prepayments may also be required in connection with certain asset dispositions or financings.
 The notes may not otherwise be prepaid without a premium, under certain market conditions.
 The Prudential Agreement contains customary terms, as well as affirmative covenants, negative covenants, and events of default, comparable to those in our current principal credit facility agreement (as described below).
-The Prudential Agreement has been amended a number of times, most recently in June 2015, in order to maintain terms comparable to our current principal credit facility.
+The Prudential Agreement has been amended a number of times, most recently in April 2016, in order to maintain terms comparable to our current principal credit facility.
 For disclosure purposes, we are required to measure the fair value of outstanding debt on a recurring basis.
-As of September 30, 2015, the fair value of this debt was approximately \$106.5 million, and was measured using active market interest rates, which would be considered Level 2 for fair value measurement purposes.
+As of March 31, 2016, the fair value of this debt was approximately \$54.3 million, and was measured using active market interest rates, which would be considered Level 2 for fair value measurement purposes.

-On June 18, 2015, we entered into a \$400 million, unsecured Five-Year Revolving Credit Facility Agreement ("Credit Agreement"), under which \$170 million of borrowings were outstanding as of September 30, 2015.
-The Credit Agreement replaced a \$330 million five-year credit agreement entered into in 2013.
-The applicable interest rate for borrowings under the Credit Agreement is, as it was under the former agreement, LIBOR plus a spread, based on our leverage ratio at the time of borrowing.
-At the time of the last borrowing on September 16, 2015, the spread was 1.375%.
-The spread is based on a pricing grid, which ranges from 1.25% to 1.75%, based on our leverage ratio.
+On June 18, 2015, we entered into a \$400 million, unsecured Five-Year Revolving Credit Facility Agreement (the "Prior Agreement"), under which \$205 million of borrowings were outstanding as of March 31, 2016.
+The applicable interest rate for borrowings under the Prior Agreement was LIBOR plus a spread, based on our leverage ratio at the time of borrowing.
+At the time of the last borrowing on March 16, 2016, the spread was 1.375%.
+The spread was based on a pricing grid, which ranged from 1.250% to 1.750%, based on our leverage ratio.
+Based on our maximum leverage ratio and our Consolidated EBITDA (as defined in the Prior Agreement), and without modification to any other credit agreements, as of March 31, 2016, we would have been able to borrow an additional \$195 million under the Prior Agreement.